APSL/puput/docs/comments.rst

 Puput allows customize the comment system for your blog entries.
 Simply go to settings tab while editing blog properties and add the required parameters depending on which system you want to use.

 There is a :code:`PUPUT_COMMENTS_PROVIDER` setting that should point to the specific provider class.
-It defaults to :class:`DisqusProvider`.
+It defaults to :class:`DisqusCommentsProvider`.

 Disqus
 ------